kleros/erc-792/docs/implementing-an-arbitrable.rst

 .. warning::
   Smart contracts in this tutorial are not intended for production but educational purposes.
 Beware of using them on main network.

-Consider a case where two party trades ether for goods.
+Consider a case where two parties trade ether for goods.
 Payer wants to pay only if payee provides promised goods.
-So payer deposits payment amount into an escrow and if a dispute arise an arbitrator will resolve it.
+So payer deposits payment amount into an escrow and if a dispute arises an arbitrator will resolve it.
-For sake of simplicity, we won't implement appealing functionality.
+For sake of simplicity, we won't implement appeal functionality.

 Let's start: